unmeshrulz/docs/developer/api-rest-users.rst

 **RESPONSE FORMAT**

-On error, the header status code is an error code and the response body contains an |error object|
+On error, the header status code is an error code and the response body contains an |error object|.

 .. |error object| raw:: html